How To Take CBD Tincture Under Your Tongue

 Rubbed into skin (topically)

-Topical CBD products are a little bit different from the previous methods we talked about above.
+Topical CBD products like a CBD rub are a little bit different from the previous methods we talked about above.
 Typically, these CBD products are applied to a localized area so its efficacy is measured differently.

 But even still, there is an up to 45% uptake of CBD into your bloodstream through this topical method.
 And it takes anywhere between 25 and 45 minutes for your body to register the CBD in your system.